seibert-media/docker-atlassian-confluence/README.md

 Crowd:

-* CROWD_SSO: if set to 1, active ConfluenceCrowdSSOAuthenticator as authenticator
+* CROWD_SSO: if set to something, activate ConfluenceCrowdSSOAuthenticator as authenticator

 Modifies following parameters in crowd.properties: